What is Takepayments?

 Other fees

-There’s a monthly fee for card machine rental, the cost of which depends on the card machine model.
-A stationary card machine costs between £10-£15 + VAT per month in rental.
-Portable or mobile card machines have a higher monthly cost, except for The Easy Deal costing £7.50 monthly with a complimentary SIM card if needed.
+A stationary Ingenico card machine costs between £10-£15 + VAT per month in rental.
+Portable or mobile models have a higher monthly cost, except for the PAX A920Pro terminal in the The Easy Deal that costs £7.50 monthly.

 Online payments have separate charges, requiring an annual fee upfront or monthly subscription charge for months in arrears.
 The first 350 transactions per month are included in the price, whereafter you pay 10p per transaction online.